away1205/GG-FINAL/README.md

 - **Components**: Reusable UI elements that encapsulate specific functionality.
 - **Hooks**: Custom hooks for managing state and fetching data.
 - **Contexts**: Context providers and hooks for sharing data across components.
-- **Pages**: Top-level components that represent different views of the application.
+- **Pages**: Top-level components representing different views of the application.

 ## 9. Important Modules and Routes